marija-vukic/power-outage-analysis/README.md

 Here we notice that the vast majority of outages lasted less than 20,000 minutes.
 It is also important to note that the distribution of outages is skewed to the right, indicating the presence of many outliers.
 These outliers represent outages that lasted significantly longer than the rest of the distribution, highlighting instances of severe disruptions.

 ### Bivariate Analysis
-1. Here we compare the distribution of `'customers_affected'` to `'outage_duration'` using a scatterplot.
+1.Here we compare the distribution of `'customers_affected'` to `'outage_duration'` using a scatterplot.
 <iframe
   src="assets/customer_outage.html"
   width="800"